-In a survey conducted by Deloitte on 1,386 senior executives, 80% responded that blockchain technology will be either critical (53%) or important (27%) to their organization’s strategic development.
+In a survey conducted by Deloitte on 1,386 senior executives, 80% responded that blockchain technology would be either critical (53%) or important (27%) to their organization’s strategic development.
 More so, 86% believe that blockchain technology is broadly scalable and will achieve mainstream adoption.

 DEF.
 As the name suggests, the blockchain is a chain of blocks that works as a ledger known in the financial world as records.
 On the blockchain, these blocks are linked together and secured through cryptography.